-3.2 WELL DEVELOPMENT PROCEDURES
+3.2 Well Development Procedures

 At least 24 hours after completion of drilling and installation, well development is completed through pumping or bailing until the discharged water is relatively sediment free and the indicator parameters (e.g., pH, temperature, specific conductivity, etc.) have reached steady-state.
 Development removes sediment and can improve the hydraulic properties of the sand pack.
 The effectiveness of this process is monitored to minimize the volume of discharged waters to obtain sediment-free samples.
+As approved by the regulatory agency, well development water can be discharged onto the ground surface downgradient of the well.
+Otherwise, this water must be containerized and sampled prior to discharge or disposal.

-- 1. Select an appropriate well development method based upon water depth, well productivity, and sediment content of the water.
+- Select an appropriate well development method based upon water depth, well productivity, and sediment content of the water.
 Well development options include: (a) bailing; (b) manual pumping; and (c) submersible pumps.
 These options utilized with surging of the well screen using an appropriately sized surge block. - 2.
 Decontaminate, as needed, and assemble equipment in the monitoring well based upon the method selected.
-Care should be taken not to introduce contaminants into the equipment or well during installation. - 3.
-Proceed with development by repeated removal of water from the well until the discharged water is relatively sediment-free (i.e., < 50 NTUs).
-Volume of water removed pH and conductivity measurements are recorded on the Well Development/Purging Logs.
+Care should be taken not to introduce contaminants into the equipment or well during installation.

+3. Proceed with development by repeated removal of water from the well until the discharged water is relatively sediment-free (i.e., < 50 NTUs).
+Volume of water removed, pH, temperature and conductivity measurements are recorded on the Well Development/Purging Logs.